Will netball feature in the 2032 Games?

 England won gold at the last event in 2018 and will defend their title in Birmingham next year.

+"What better way to deal with the hangover of the Olympics ending than getting excited about the prospect of netball being in in Brisbane?
+It would be brilliant," current England head coach Jess Thirlby told BBC Sport.

-The Roses' victory and the 2019 Netball World Cup, where New Zealand won their fifth title, have boosted the popularity and growth of the sport.
+The Roses' Commonwealth victory and the 2019 Netball World Cup in England, where New Zealand won their fifth title, have boosted the popularity and growth of the sport.

 "We want our junior netballers to dream of Olympic glory in the sport they love," Netball Australia chief executive Kelly Ryan said.